Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Valerian Root Supplement for Sleep Support (2026)

-Valerian is the European Commission E-approved sleep botanical with a 16-RCT meta-analysis behind it (Bent 2006, OR 1.8 for subjective sleep quality vs placebo).
+If you want a sleep herb with a real track record, valerian is the European Commission E-approved one, backed by a 16-RCT meta-analysis (Bent 2006, OR 1.8 for subjective sleep quality vs placebo).
 The objective polysomnography data is more modest, which keeps it at Mixed Evidence rather than Strong, and the placebo response in sleep trials is genuinely large - but the signal is real and replicated.
 Critical caveats: valerian is not an acute single-dose sleep aid like melatonin.
 It requires 2-4 weeks of nightly use to evaluate response.
 The trial-grade products are standardized to valerenic acid 0.8% or higher; whole-root powders are weaker and less consistent.
 Ze 91019 valerian+hops combinations (Schellenberg 2010 polysomnography RCT) are well-supported when valerian alone isn't enough.
 We scored 9 products with valerenic acid % disclosure weighted heaviest, then dose vs the 300-600 mg standardized extract range.

 A = strong RCT evidence · B = moderate · C = limited · D = weak · F = no evidence.